 (Ed. note: Initially, the MagFIX was called the Plan B. This section of the review has been updated to reflect the name change and to include information about the production MagFIX products that are now available through Amazon, eBay and other sites.
 You can read my MagFIX review here.)

 While we were first shooting the Shield, Carlson advised he had seen the same problems with the Shield in his training classes.
 After a student removed the factory spacer then broke a Shield ejector on a magazine change, Carlson realized another solution was needed.

 Since then, Carlson developed and patented a new magazine base pad for the Shield called the MagFIX.
 This pad replaces the stock pad and sleeve with a unit that gives the shooter the benefits of the stock sleeve while not hanging up on the hand when reloading.

 Additionally, the Plan B adds tiered wings on the base pad that allow the shooter to more easily strip the magazine from the pistol should a double feed occur.
-The MagFIX is in production and available for your Shield on Amazon here.
+The MagFIX is in production and available for your Shield on eBay here.

 |Federal BPLE 115 gr JHP +P+||1,157 fps||342 ft-lb|

 |Federal Hydra-Shok 135 gr JHP||958 fps||275 ft-lb|